 2. Be ready to interview and recruit

 With the volume of roles in the market, businesses need to find ways to keep the recruitment process moving efficiently.
 Making the time to review resumes, decide which candidates to meet, schedule interviews, and assess candidates promptly can be the difference between securing or losing out on great talent.
 Waiting to benchmark a suitable candidate against a shortlist of people can see employers miss the opportunity to secure the best talent.
 If you find someone that meets the role criteria – don't hesitate to hire them!

 3. Meeting candidate expectations

 Understanding that the top talent for a role will likely already be employed, employers need to give people a strong reason to change jobs.
-SEEK research shows 64% of candidates say job security has become more important to them now with the implications of COVID-19.

 People want more than a strong remuneration package and ‘great culture’ to risk changing jobs, with research from AFR BOSS Best Places to Work indicating candidates need a workplace structure and environment where they can thrive.
 Candidates are motivated by having purpose, the autonomy and choice of flexibility, and being able to look after their mental, physical, and emotional health according to SEEK's 10 things to offer top talent.